 Jessica Gaynelle Moss is an artist who supports other artists through her curatorial work, consultancy and custodianship.

 As an artist and practitioner her creative vision transcends traditional art boundaries.
 Her work -- merging fine art with real estate development, philanthropy and institution-building -- has been defined as social practice, creative place-making and public art.
-Embracing multiple mediums and disciplines, her work centers interaction and relationships, asserting autonomy with authority, often through visual and textual declarations or convenings in public spaces.
+Embracing multiple mediums and disciplines, Jessica's practice centers interaction and relationships, asserting autonomy with authority, often through visual and textual declarations or convenings in public spaces.

 Jessica received a bachelors in Fine Art from Carnegie Mellon University in 2009; a masters in Arts Administration, Policy and Management from the School of the Art Institute of Chicago in 2015; and graduated from the University of Pittsburgh School of Law in 2018.